Get A Free Legal Consultation

-Up until the mid-1970s, nearly every ship and shipyard built by the U.S. Navy was constructed with asbestos materials.
-It was primarily used in engine rooms, boiler rooms and other below-deck areas of seagoing vessels and submarines.
-Since asbestos exposure is the direct cause of mesothelioma, it’s no surprise that more than 30 percent of Americans afflicted with mesothelioma were first exposed to asbestos during their time in the U.S. Navy.
+Since asbestos exposure is the direct cause of mesothelioma, it’s no surprise that more than 30% of Americans afflicted with mesothelioma were first exposed to asbestos during their time in the U.S. Navy.

-Unfortunately, Simmons Hanly Conroy client, Jim Gahan, was one of those Navy veterans.
+Unfortunately, Simmons Hanly Conroy client Jim Gahan was one of those Navy veterans.

-From 1973 to 1993, Jim worked as a Navy boiler technician aboard the USS Independence, USS Truckee and USS Vulcan.
+From 1973 to 1993, Jim worked as a U.S. Navy boiler technician aboard the USS Independence, USS Truckee and USS Vulcan.
 Jim had extensive expertise working in the ships’ engine and boiler rooms, making sure the ships functioned properly.
 Working near the ships’ boilers, valves, pumps, gaskets, packing, engines and other machinery exposed Jim to toxic asbestos fibers.

 Years later, in 2009, Jim began experiencing respiratory problems.
 On a visit to a Houston hospital, he was diagnosed with mesothelioma.
 The doctors told Jim he only had a few months to live – his treatment options were limited because the disease was too far advanced.